cbeier-studio/Xolmis/docs/search-and-filtering-data.md

 #### Tree filters

 The values to filter are presented in a hierarchical tree with checkboxes for each value.
+It applies to dates (year-month-day), toponyms (country-state-municipality), and taxa (order-family-species).
 Check one or multiple values to filter.

 #### List filters